mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 1. Copy your account's address, which starts with `mv1`.

-1. In a web browser, go to the Ghostnet faucet at https://basenet.faucet.mavryk.network/.
+1. In a web browser, go to the Basenet faucet at https://basenet.faucet.mavryk.network/.

 1. Paste your address into the "Fund any address" field and send some mav to your account.
 20 mav is enough to start with, and you can always return to the faucet for more.